-1. Explore alternative approaches to design: Students will develop the ability to explore and apply alternative approaches to design prioritising social values and wellbeing, preparing them for working in transitioning societies.

-2. Become future conscious: Students will obtain ability to think in futures as part of their creative process; and cultivate a future-oriented mindset capable of envisioning and designing for equitable future societies.
+- 1. Explore alternative approaches to design: Students will develop the ability to explore and apply alternative approaches to design prioritising social values and wellbeing, preparing them for working in transitioning societies. - 2.
+Become future conscious: Students will obtain ability to think in futures as part of their creative process; and cultivate a future-oriented mindset capable of envisioning and designing for equitable future societies. - 3.
+Work in post-disciplinary environments: Students will be prepared for tackling multifaceted social problems and opportunities.